rmkingham/Kingham.TSWD/Final.Project.md

 ### Wireframe

 The first wireframe was made using Balsamiq, and lays out how everything will be presented in the final Shorthand version.
 The following hand drawn wireframes are for each of the data visualizations that will be included in the wireframe.
 They go in order of how they are laid out in the Balsamiq wireframe.
-These drawings are designed to
+These drawings are designed to show all of the pertinent information in the data visualization so that I can get feedback from my peers.

 ![Wireframe of Shorthand for Third Baseman of the Decade](https://rmkingham.github.io/Kingham.TSWD/images/Final Project Wireframe.png)
 ![Wireframe for Defense Data Visualizations](https://rmkingham.github.io/Kingham.TSWD/images/WireframeDefense.jpg)